Structure and Governance

 Invoices for expenses incurred will be reviewed and approved by the Finance Chair prior to payment.
 Any non-budgeted expenditures must be approved in advance by the Executive Committee.

-DLLC is staffed through in-kind contributions of members, and dedicated service providers that are organized and provided through DLLC’s fiscal agent/host Solutions from the Land.
-SfL’s staff support decisions will be informed by the requests of, and input from, the DLLC Executive Committee.
+DLLC is staffed through in-kind contributions of members, and dedicated service providers as decided by the Executive Committee.

 Responsibility for creating any DLLC Action Team or Workgroup lies with the DLLC Executive Committee.
 The Executive Committee will define the mission and duration of any team, and offer recommendations for its leaders and members.
 Workgroups are accountable to the Executive Committee.
 Current DLLC Action Teams and their missions follow: